 They're attractive items, often appealing to anglers through their aesthetic appearance rather than their fish-catching design qualities.
-A wise angler will stick with crankbait lures from a manufacturer he's familiar with, or those recommended by other fishermen.

 The most robust crankbaits will be constructed with the hooks and leader connection points connected together as shown here, rather than having them screwed in individually.

-Whether they float or sink comes down to their buoyancy.
-Heavier than water, they'll float - and lighter than water, they'll sink.
 In both cases the diving ability comes from the vane - or lip - that protrudes from the lure's, er, chin.
 On retrieve the water flows over the lip and pushes the lure deeper below the surface.

 Which version you choose will be down to the depth of water you're fishing in.
 Casting from the shore into shallow water, a floating/diving version will allow you to get the lure to rise - maybe to avoid an obstruction - by slowing down the retrieve rate a little.